Knife attacks

 Some statistics:

-49,265 Police-recorded offences in England and Wales involving a knife or sharp instrument in 2022.
+54,587 Police-recorded offences in England and Wales involving a knife or sharp instrument in 2024.
 This includes many offences of carrying a knife.
 There will clearly be many more incidences that are not recorded.

-National police data do not differentiate between offences of carrying a knife and non-fatal knife attacks.
+National police data do not easily allow one to differentiate between offences of carrying a knife and non-fatal knife attacks.
 However, a study from the University of Cambridge done with the Met Police looked at crimes in London where people were stabbed and cut, but survived.
 In 2016/17 they found 3,543 knife assaults had occurred during the 12-month period: a ratio of 66 non-fatal stabbings for every knife homicide that year.

-There were 4,091 episodes recorded in English hospitals in 2020/21 due to assault by a sharp object.
+There were 3,900 episodes recorded in English hospitals in 2023/24 due to assault by a sharp object.

 From this we can see that: